appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/guides/setup-bitbucket.md

 <dd>
 :::info
-Version Control works with any Git hosting service that supports **SSH protocol** and **deploy keys**.
-HTTPS Git connections are currently not supported on Appsmith.
+Version Control works with any Git hosting service that supports the SSH protocol and deploy keys.
+HTTPS Git connections are not currently supported in Appsmith.
 :::

 </dd>